 a) PUBLIC/PRIVATE OPINIONS: Knowledge about agricultural biotechnology is inadequate even among scientists and agricultural officials.
-The 1992-1995 war caused widespread destruction and the country's economy is still weak.
 There has been a lack of attention on the issue of agricultural biotechnology.
 Additionally, the level of biotechnology acceptance has decreased over the last five years due to reporting on EU attitudes and the anti-GE views held by neighboring countries, such as Croatia and Serbia.
 Occasionally, the media and consumer associations criticize BiH authorities for not having better controls of imported foods with GE content and for approving the import of GE commodities.

 Agriculturists and non-governmental organizations that promote organic agriculture are vocal biotech opponents of biotechnology and have influenced producers, consumers, and regulators to reject GE products.
-BiH currently has 47 certified organic producers, of which 37 can export to the EU market.
-The single BiH certification body, "Organic Control" (OK), mainly certifies wild berries, medicinal herbs, raspberries and greenhouse-produced peppers and tomatoes.
+BiH currently has 71 certified organic producers that can export to the EU market (BiH standard equivalent to reg.
+(EC) No 834/2007).
+The single BiH certification body, "Organic Control" (OK), mainly certifies, wild berries, medicinal herbs, raspberries and greenhouse-produced peppers and tomatoes.
 Essential oils, jams and juices are also certified organic, as well as the Bosnian traditional flat bread "somun."
-In 2017, exports of organic products reached \$4.7 million and local experts believe organic products have great export potential.
+The value of organic products export is estimated at \$5 million and local experts believe organic products have great export potential.